turingschool/curriculum-site/module1/lessons/intro_to_testing.md

 - Spec files should reflect the class they're testing with `_spec` appended to the file name, e.g. `spec/name_of_class_spec.rb`
 - In your test, you'll now `require "./lib/name_of_class.rb"`
 - Run your spec files from the root of the project directory, e.g. `rspec spec`
-- If you want to run a specfic spec file you can append the location of that file to the `rspec spec` command.
+- If you want to run a specific spec file you can append the location of that file to the `rspec spec` command.
 So `rspec spec spec/name_of_file_spec.rb`

 ```
 .